 There’s no off-switch for system 1

 How can we guard our thinking against intuitive reasoning errors?
-First of all, we must realize that system 1 cannot be switched off.
+First, we must realize that system 1 cannot be switched off.
 No matter how critical we are, our automatic, intuitive thinking continues to flood our minds with a constant stream of output.
-Our only protection against intuitive thinking errors is to screen them with our conscious and reflective thinking (system 2).
+Our only protection against intuitive thinking errors is to filter them through our reflective thinking (system 2).
 This requires a conscious effort.
 We are inclined to sit back and let System 1 do all the work.
-Remember that Kahneman (2011) calls system 2 the lazy controller.
-Remember also Sperber and Mercier's (2017) ‘argumentative theory of reasoning’: our reasoning ability (system 2 thinking) evolved to convince others, not to control our intuitive thinking.
-We are not inclined to reflect on the reliability of our intuitions.
+Remember that Kahneman (2011) calls system 2 the ‘lazy controller’.
+Also, remember Sperber and Mercier's (2017) ‘argumentative theory of reasoning’: our reasoning abilities (system 2 thinking) evolved in order to be able to convince others, not to control our own intuitive thinking.
+Indeed, we are not as inclined to reflect upon the reliability of our intuitions.

-Even in contexts where people have been trained not to think intuitively about a certain topic, such as in the sciences, it appears that system 1 regularly distorts human thinking.
-A good example of this is the research on human evolutionary history.
+Even in contexts where people have been trained not to think intuitively about a certain topic, such as in the sciences, it appears that system 1 still frequently distorts human thinking.
+A good example of this is the research conducted on the topic of human evolutionary history.
 Like most other animal species, we have an (unconscious and intuitive) psychological mechanism that makes a strong distinction between members of our own species and other species.
-That evolutionary old mechanism has evolved for obvious reasons such as procreation, cooperation and competition with conspecifics.
-This mechanism is still present in humans (tellingly human languages pool all other species under the single heading 'animal').
+This evolutionary old mechanism has evolved for obvious reasons such as procreation, cooperation, and competition with conspecifics.
+This mechanism is still present in humans (notably, human languages group all other species under the single heading 'animal').
 This mechanism prompts us to regard human characteristics as fundamentally different from non-human characteristics.

-Even in the context of research into the evolutionary history of humans where this intuition has been violated by discovering that we have a common ancestor (who lived about 6 million years ago) with the chimpanzees and the bonobos, this intuition still appears to have distorted the thinking of paleoantropologists.
-Human evolution was initially presented as 'unilineal' (and is still perceived by most lay people as such).
-A unilineal view of human evolution implies that there is a single line of hominid species between the common ancestor that we have with other apes and Homo sapiens (australopithecus - Homo habilis - Homo erectus - Homo sapiens).
-This is in stark contrast to the branching pattern inherent to the evolutionary history of other animal species (where a given branch typically branches out and some branches become extinct while others in turn branch out again).
+Even in the context of research on the evolutionary history of humans, where this intuition has been violated by discovering that we share common ancestry (who lived about 6 million years ago) with chimpanzees and bonobos, this intuition still appears to have distorted the thinking of paleoantropologists.
+Human evolution was initially presented as 'unilineal,' and is still perceived by most lay people as such).
+A unilineal view of human evolution entails that there is a single, shared ancestralline which ties hominid species toother apes and Homo sapiens (australopithecus - Homo habilis - Homo erectus - Homo sapiens).
+This view stands in stark contrast to the branching pattern commonly associated with the evolutionary history of other animal species, in which a given branch typically branches out and some branches become extinct, whilst others, in turn, branch out again.

-The reason that was invoked for explaining this difference is that the hominids were able to inhabit very different ecological niches by possessing (primitive forms of) culture.
-As a result, paleoanthropologists thought, the branch of the hominids did not split into different branches – each with specific adaptations to a particular environment – but evolved as a whole into what we are now.
-The underlying intuition is that humans are radically different from other animal species and that this had an impact on our (recent) evolutionary history (De Cruz & De Smedt 2007).
-This unilineal vision of human evolution has been debunked.
-It turns out that a large variety of hominid species have indeed inhabited the world at the same time.
-All these other hominid species, however, have become extinct and Homo sapiens remains the only hominid species alive today.
-Recently, the remains of a dwarfish upright hominid was found on the Indonesian island of Flores with a brain size not much larger than that of chimpanzee.
-They are estimated to have lived about 18,000 years ago (so simultaneously with Homo sapiens) and most probably our ancestors drove them to extinction.
+The reason invoked to explain this difference is that the hominids were able to inhabit very different ecological niches by possessing (primitive forms of) culture.
+As a result, paleoanthropologists argued, this branch of the hominids did not split up into different branches. but evolved, as a whole, into what and who we are now.
+The underlying assumption (or ‘intuition’) here is that humans are radically different from other animal species, and that this differentiality had an impact on our (recent) evolutionary history (De Cruz & De Smedt, 2007).
+This unilineal vision of human evolution has, however, been debunked.
+A rather arge variety of hominid species, it turns out, indeed came to inhabit the world at roughly the same time.
+All these other hominid species, however, have gone extinct, and Homo sapiens remains the only hominid species alive today.
+Recently, the remains of a dwarfish upright hominid with a brain size not much larger than that of a chimpanzee were found on the Indonesian island of Flores..
+They are estimated to have lived about 18,000 years ago ( simultaneously with Homo sapiens, that is) and were most likely driven to extinction by our ancestors.